WebexCC-SA/wxcc-ai-assist/docs/main/AI_Lab_Assist_Mission_2.md

 3. Place a test call and ask to talk to an agent.

 4. Become Available on the Agent Desktop and answer the call.
-Stay on the call for 35 - 45 seconds and then disconnect from the caller side.
+* Stay on the call for 35 - 45 seconds
+* Have some conversation and then disconnect from the caller side.
    ![Profiles](../graphics/Lab1_AI_Agent/3.19.png)

 5. Call back from the same number.
 Ask to talk to an agent.